 Define your budget around your goals for the printer so that you not only get the best deal on paper but the best deal for your situation.

 After you made the decision to whether a photo printer is worth it or not, you’re probably wondering about which type of printer is the best option.

-Inkjet printers have better color accuracy and can print on glossy photo paper due to application of wet ink.
+Inkjet printers have better color accuracy and can print on glossy photo paper due to the application of wet ink.
 However, they are much slower than laser printers.

 Laser printers have weaker color accuracy and usually can not print on photo paper due to mixing powder based toner with a laser application.
 However, the clarity of text and speed are unmatched.

 Which one you should pick will be determined by your use case as mentioned in the article above.
 As an up and coming successful photographer, why not both?
 Each printer has strengths in different areas that you most certainly can use.
-If you budget can swing it, consider having one of each in your studio.
+If your budget can swing it, consider having one of each in your studio.